CreativeCoding/course/docs/source/setup.rst

 Using an IDE
 --------------

-An IDE is an integrated development environment (IDE) is a software application that helps programmers develop software code efficiently.
+An IDE is an integrated development environment.
+It is a software application that helps programmers develop software code efficiently.
 There are many to choose from e.g. Microsoft Visual Code, Pycharm, IDLE.
 It is advised to download one and use it for your code development.

-All the examples and images will show Pycharm or Visual Code as the IDE
+Alternatively, you could edit your code in
+Textedit, Notepad or BBEdit which come packaged with your OS, and then run your code in a Terminal.

 Using GitHub
 ------------
-We recommend that you get a GitHub account and use teh Git for code sharing and storage.
+We recommend that you get a GitHub account and use the Git for code sharing and storage.
+This might need installing in your system.

-Here is a good tutorial https://www.freecodecamp.org/news/introduction-to-git-and-github/
+| Here is a good tutorial https://www.freecodecamp.org/news/introduction-to-git-and-github/

 Using Terminal & Bash
 ---------------------